walterhiggins/ScriptCraft/README.md

     3. type `this.registerCommand(new CommandScript());`
     4. Save the file and close the editor.
  4. If you are on a Linux or Mac OS X computer...
+    1. Copy ServerCommandManager.patch to the directory where you installed MCP.
-    1. Open a terminal window and `cd` to the directory where you installed MCP.
+    2. Open a terminal window and `cd` to the directory where you installed MCP.
-    2. enter the following command `patch src/minecraft/net/minecraft/src/ServerCommandManager.java ServerCommandManager.patch`
+    3. enter the following command `patch src/minecraft/net/minecraft/src/ServerCommandManager.java ServerCommandManager.patch`

  5. Open a Command Prompt (windows) or Terminal (Linux/Mac), go to the MCP directory and run `recompile.bat` (windows) or `./recompile.sh` (Linux/Mac)
- 6. Run `reobfuscate.bat` (windows) or `./recompile.sh` (Linux/Mac).
+ 6. Run `reobfuscate.bat` (windows) or `./reobfuscate.sh` (Linux/Mac).
- 7. Follow MCP's instructions for copying the obfuscated files and rebuilding the minecraft.jar file.
+ 7. Follow MCP's instructions for copying the obfuscated files and rebuilding the minecraft.jar file that is in %appdata%/minecraft/bin (windows), ~/Library/Application Support/Minecraft/bin (Mac) or ~/.minecraft/bin (Linux).

 Getting Started
 ===============